 What happens when I leave the village?

-Bupa will market your apartment / villa and on re–licensing, Bupa will refund the money you paid, minus the amenities fee and any other amounts owing.
-The weekly fee is still payable during this period, until new tenants are found.
-In addition, if a new occupant cannot be found for your apartment within six months of your licence termination, you will be refunded as outlined above.
+Bupa will market your home and on re-licensing, Bupa will refund the money you paid, minus the amenities fee and any other amounts owing.
+The Weekly fees stop when you terminate and vacate your home.
+Your capital is repaid when your unit is resold.
+If this doesn’t happen after six months we will pay interest on your exit entitlement.
 We are happy to provide more information about this and answer any questions you have.

 - Land Rates